katiejohnsonsf/Fear_and_Opportunity/README.md

 po = perception of opportunity<br>
 ff = fear of failure

-The results of Fisher's Exact test on the data revealed an extremly low P-value (1.99e-238) indicating that the Null hypothesis of no statistical significance between fear of failure and perception of opportuniity should be rejected.
+The results of Fisher's Exact test on the data revealed an extremely low P-value (1.99e-238) indicating that the Null hypothesis of no statistical significance between fear of failure and perception of opportunity should be rejected.

 ![histogram for fear of failure vs opportunity](img/fisher_hist.png)